waffle-iron/IF-Charts/README.md

 Nothing!
 IF-Charts is completely free to use, with no ads.
 I am planning to add donations that would help me get a premium domain, along with more space and uptime.
 However, that is not available yet.

 ### What devices can I use it on?
 You can use IF-Charts on any device.
-We recommend you use it landscape, however it also works portrait.
+We recommend you use it landscape, however it also works portrait (I have put a cheeky alert on the index page to give you a note).
 You can have IF-Charts with you whenever you have connection.

 If you have any more questions, feel free to pm me or contact us via the contact page on [IF-Charts](https://if-charts.000webhostapp.com/ ).